Improving Diffusion-based Inverse Algorithms under Few-Step Constraint via Learnable Linear Extrapolation: Designing unified solvers for inverse algorithms

-$\omega$ is introduced in our loss function \eqref{loss_function} as a weight to balance the MSE loss and LPIPS loss.
+$\mathcal{L}_{\text{MSE}}$ is the Mean-Square Error loss that measures the pixel-level discrepancy between samples, while $\mathcal{L}_{\text{LPIPS}}$ represents the Learned Perceptual Image Patch Similarity \cite{lpips} loss that quantifies the perceptual discrepancy between two samples. $\omega$ is introduced in our loss function \eqref{loss_function} as a weight to balance the MSE loss and LPIPS loss.
 Smaller $\omega$ encourages the algorithm to minimize MSE, resulting in higher PSNR, whereas a larger $\omega$ biases the algorithm toward minimizing LPIPS, leading to higher perceptual similarity.
-The pseudo-code for the training process of LLE is shown in Algorithm~\ref{training_stage}.

 Once all coefficients are optimized, we fix them and perform inference in exactly the same manner as the data flow in the training process.
-The pseudo-code for the inference process of LLE is shown in Algorithm~\ref{inference}.
+The pseudo-codes for the training and inference of LLE are presented in Algorithm~\ref{training_stage} and Algorithm~\ref{inference}, respectively.